MicroRJ/android_superellipse/README.md

 Make sure to let me know if you used my code, I'd be excited to see what projects your're using it on!
 And if you'd like to acredit me I would highly apreciate it.

+If you'd like to see how I use these two classes let me know.

 # A SQUIRCLE IS NOT A ROUNDED SQUARE